jmark2005/Final-Laravel-Project---Rosalada/README.md

 This project is developed for academic purposes at **St. Cecilia's College-Cebu, Inc.**

-© 2026 Juluis Steven M. Canizares — BSIT 2-D
+© 2026 Jeymark S. Rosalada — BSIT 2-D